 Firstly, what do you mean by “gave up?”
 Do you imagine there are hard borders around such an activity?
-I mean, you can say you’ve given up, but if some awesome man crosses your path tomorrow and shows serious interest, I suspect this “gave up” stuff would be out the window.
+I mean, we can say we’ve given up, but if some awesome person crosses our path tomorrow and shows serious interest, in most cases for most people the “gave up” stuff would be out the window.

-It doesn’t really matter what sad story you tell yourself, the point is that it is sad.
+It doesn’t really matter what sad story we tell ourselves, or whether it is true or not, the only thing that matters is that it is sad.
 Think sad thoughts, get sad feelings.
 Think angry thoughts, get angry feelings.
 Think lonely thoughts and get feelings of loneliness.

 Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
 This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+Seeing the self-harm people created with their own over-thinking, Scott dedicated part of his life to helping others live with greater awareness.
+He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he still finds it strange to write about himself in the third person.